beyzamadenoglu/TodoList/README.md

 - `Toastify` library used for creating notifications

 ## Data lifecycle
 Within the app once loads, a request is being made to the backend application in order to retrieve all the data that we have.
-Within the next actions such as ADD/DELETE/UPDATE each and every time I updated the local storage.
+Within the next actions such as ADD/DELETE/UPDATE each and every time I updated the local storage..